Face masks amid the art: New York City’s museums to reopen | Federal News Network

 “We have to re-imagine and re-engineer the museum visit,” says museum President Ellen Futter.
 “We want to fulfill our civic mission.
 And we think that our mission has never been more important.”

-New York City was by far the hardest-hit U.S. city by the pandemic.
-It’s also home to world-class cultural institutions that have for decades — and city leaders hope will once again — draw millions.
+New York City was by far the hardest-hit U.S. city by the pandemic, but it’s also home to world-class cultural institutions that has for decades — city leaders hope will once again — draw millions.

-Some of the new rules might make future trips to a museum less spontaneous and escapist, but there are some benefits.
+Some of the new rules may make future trips to a museum less spontaneous and escapist, but there are some benefits.

 “It’s true that it will be less crowded.
 It also will be more intimate and it may give people a different view of things.
 I don’t think that will diminish in the least the sense of the visit,” said Futter.